M1noa/how/AIStudio-API.md

 **Disclaimer:** This documentation describes an unofficial, undocumented API used by the Google AI Studio web interface.
 It is not supported by Google and may change or break at any time without notice.
 Use of this API may be against Google's Terms of Service.
 Proceed at your own risk.

-## Authentication
+## Authentication & Session Management

-The API uses a combination of an API key, an authorization hash, and session cookies for authentication.
-These credentials are temporary and must be obtained from an active AI Studio session.
+The API uses a combination of a primary authorization hash, an API key, and session cookies.
+These are temporary and must be obtained from an active AI Studio session.
+To maintain a session, you may also need to periodically generate a new access token.

-### How to Obtain Credentials
+### 1. How to Obtain Initial Credentials

 1. Open your web browser and navigate to [https://aistudio.google.com/](https://aistudio.google.com/).
-2. Open the Developer Tools in your browser (usually by pressing `F12` or right-clicking and selecting "Inspect").
+2. Open the Developer Tools (usually `F12` or right-click -> "Inspect").
-3. Go to the "Network" tab in the Developer Tools.
+3. Go to the **Network** tab.
-4. In AI Studio, perform an action, such as sending a message to the AI.
+4. In AI Studio, perform an action, such as sending a message.
 5. Look for a request to `alkalimakersuite-pa.clients6.google.com` in the network log.
 The most common one will be `GenerateContent`.
-6. Click on the request to view its details.
-Go to the "Headers" section.
+6. Click the request and go to the **Headers** tab.
-7. Find and copy the following values from the "Request Headers" section:
+7. Find and copy the following values from the **Request Headers** section:
     *   `Authorization`: This is your primary authorization token (e.g., `SAPISIDHASH ...`).
     *   `X-Goog-Api-Key`: This is your API key.
     *   `Cookie`: This contains your session cookies.

-You will need to set these values as variables in your environment or replace them in the example scripts.
+It is highly recommended to store these as environment variables.

 ```bash
 # Recommended: Set credentials as variables